TritonDataCenter/rfe/rfe/0001/README.md

 First, a simple Router object that would join two links, either Fabric, VLAN, or even both.
-They can/should have distinct IP prefixes from each other (see one of the Fringe Ideas for a potential solution, though).
+They can/should have distinct IP prefixes from each other (see one of the Future and Even Fringe Ideas for a potential solution, though).
 Specifying the UUID (and type?) of each link object should be sufficient for the front end.

 Behind the scenes, there are these connectivity possibilities with which to
 contend: